pharo-open-documentation/pharo-wiki/General/TweakingBigImages.md

 Smalltalk vm parameterAt: 55 put: 0.7
 ```

-Note that those 3 last parameters are currently reset during image startup.
+> Note: Those 3 last parameters are reset during image startup.
-In order to maintain them, you can use startup actions.
+> In order to maintain them, you can use startup actions.
 See [Session management documentation](SessionsManagement.md).

-This might change in the future (https://github.com/OpenSmalltalk/opensmalltalk-vm/issues/477).
+> This might change in the future (https://github.com/OpenSmalltalk/opensmalltalk-vm/issues/477).

 By tweaking those parameters, algorithm that took 9min30 before are now taking less than 5min with images of 1.3Go.